 With the current pandemic situation, Ventura Training Institute is taking necessary steps to aid in the fight against COVID-19.
 In the best interests of our students, we will be offering the 60 hours of theory as an online option.
 Classes are held through Google Classroom and would only require internet access and a smartphone, iPad, laptop or desktop computer.
 Please contact us to learn more about this at (805) 385-5485.

 In addition, the state of California has announced a paid program to relieve our healthcare system.
-This program is available to students who are currently enrolled at Ventura Training Institute in our Nurse Assistant program.
+This program may be available to students who are currently enrolled at Ventura Training Institute in our Nurse Assistant program.
 To read more about this program you may visit https://covid19.ca.gov/healthcorps/.
-If you have any questions, please do not hesitate to reach out to us at (805) 385-5485.

 Applicants must complete and submit an enrollment agreement to VTI for consideration.